ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 ---

 # Getting Started with Box Panel

 The Box Panel interface provides a single, consolidated view of your enterprise assets and deployed in both Dedicated and Local environments.
 Based on OpenStack Horizon, its self-service access enables users to easily manage support tickets, leverage central authentication, monitor reporting functions, and access their invoicing solutions.

-This user guide provides an end-to-end overview to help you get started using Box Panel with your IBM Blue Box Cloud.
+This user guide provides an end-to-end overview to help you get started using Box Panel Rersion 3.8.3 with your IBM Blue Box Cloud.

-## Administrator Login
+## Logging In

-To get started, log into your Box Panel account.
+1. To get started, log into your Box Panel account the login credentials provided by the Blue Box Administrative Support Team.
 The following URL will direct you to the login page: https://boxpanel.bluebox.net
+2. If you do not yet have a Box Panel account, refer to the **Billing** section to set up an account.

-Primary and Secondary contacts are set up by the Blue Box Administrative Support team with login credentials.
-If you do not yet have login credentials, have a team member open a support ticket with the contact information you wish to add.
+3. Box Panel's central authentication feature enables both **Primary** and **Secondary (Technical)** contacts to log in.
+If you are a **Secondary** contact and need login credentials to your organization's Box Panel account, have a team member open a support ticket that includes your contact information.

-After logging in, you will be able to see the Box Panel Dashboard UI.
+4. After logging in, you will be automatically directed to the Box Panel Dashboard UI.

 ## Navigating the Box Panel Dashboard